strusoft/femdesign-api/FemDesign.Examples/README.md

 https://wiki.fem-design.strusoft.com/xwiki/bin/view/FEM-Design%20API/Python/API%20wrapper/

 ## Maintenance
 The examples and samples here are created and mainatained by StruSoft.
-However,

 ## Questions and feedback
 If you have any questions regarding the examples and how they work, feel free to contact us.
 We also welcome any feedback, as well as suggestions for future examples.
 You can reach us at femdesign.api@strusoft.com.